BattletechModders/SkillBasedInit/README.md

 Turrets suffer a -4 penalty, while tanks suffer a -2.
 These will likely be removed in the future once it's been confirmed that init bonuses on chassis and components will flow through the system.

-## TODO

-These items are known bugs or issues that should be resolved before declaring a 1.0 version.

-* Make the various penalties configurable through mod config.
-* Melee attacks reduce your initiative by the difference in tonnage; a 100t vs. 100t has limited impact, a 100t vs. 20t a bigger impact.
-Piloting skill mitigates this.
-Mechanics in place, but penalty not yet applied.Vehicles and turrets need tested; no way to apply DFA penalty against them (no DamageType in signatures)
-* Test interactions with init modifying abilities; Juggernaught, Offensive Push, etc
-* Test interactions with init modifying components; primitive cockpits should offer no bonus, basic IS +1, Clan +2, DNI +3, EI +4
-* Determine if there are other stats that should be evaluated.
-In particular "PhaseModifier" : "PhaseModifierSelf" may be appropriate to check on each round.
-* Extract logging from HBS.Logging to prevent duplication of logs
-* Show init bonus/malus on Lance/MechBay screens.
-Currently replaced with a - character to signify it's meaningless.
-* Consider if only tactics should influence your init order, while Piloting influences the reduction of negative modifiers.
-Piloting is already overly strong, as it adds to dodge changes and evasion pips.
-However, requiring both skills for the highest modifiers makes it harder to find a pilot that reaches the 1.0 modifier.
-* Check out Cyclops init aura interacts with this
-* Why does a melee attack show a -1 init bubble
-* Why doesn't wrapping happen on the icon
-* Can cause an error - init can wrap below 0
-* Melee is being modifed by piloting below 0
-* Percentages have too many significant digits (looks ugly)